-It is based upon the principles set out within the Social Services & Well-being (Wales) Act 2014 ("the 2014 Act") and the Regulation and Inspection of Social Care (Wales) Act 2016 and specifically created using The Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2024 as amended ("the Regulations") and the associated statutory guidance.
+This inspection framework applies to Special School Residential Services.
+It is based upon the principles set out within the Social Services & Well-being (Wales) Act 2014 ("the 2014 Act") and the Regulation and Inspection of Social Care (Wales) Act 2016 and specifically created using The Regulated Services (Special School Residential Services) (Wales) Regulations 2023 and the associated Statutory Guidance.